AashayBhupendraDoshi/py_Face_Search/README.md

 # Python Face Search
 ## Introduction
 This is a python based GUI application for single and multi face search.
-The GUI is built using PyQt5, the face detection algorithms are build using [InsightFace](https://github.com/deepinsight/insightface/tree/master/python-package) and the indexing and ANN algorithms are built using  [Faiss](https://github.com/facebookresearch/faiss) library using [HNSW](https://arxiv.org/abs/1603.09320) algorithm.
+The GUI is built using PyQt5, the face detection algorithms are build using [InsightFace](https://github.com/deepinsight/insightface/tree/master/python-package) and the indexing and ANN algorithms are built using  [Faiss](https://github.com/facebookresearch/faiss) library.
+All the unary search (,i.e., the complete single search and individual searches in the multi-search algorithm) using [HNSW](https://arxiv.org/abs/1603.09320) algorithm.

 ## Installation: